riadeb/MultiChoiceKP/README.md

 This repository contains a multichoice knapsack problem solver, using various techniques.
 We also use a concrete example of multi-channel communication to illustrate the problem and the solver.

+For a full description of the problem :

 ## MCKP Solver
 The main class is solver/MCKP_Solver.
 Each MCKP_Solver object contains problem data, and implements different methods to preprocess the data and solve the problem.